Rule Defaults: Default Settings for Access Rules

 Zero Trust Access: Endpoint Posture Profiles

-These profiles specify end-user device requirements when connecting to private resources using Zero Trust Access.
+Client-based and browser-based Zero Trust Access (ZTA) profiles specify end-user device requirements when connecting to private resources using ZTA.

-• Client-based—Choose this as the default profile for devices on which the Cisco Secure Client is installed.
+• Client-based—Select as the default profile for devices where the Cisco Secure Client is installed.

-• Browser-based—Choose this as the default profile for devices on which the Cisco Secure Client is not installed.
+• Browser-based—Select as the default profile for devices where the Cisco Secure Client is not installed.

 For more information about Zero Trust posture profiles, see Manage Zero Trust Access Posture Profiles.